 This is probably the number one mistake we make.
 When we take the time to refill our tanks we have more of us to give (and do it happily).
 When we are giving on an empty tank we tend to get annoyed easily and are more resentful of our positions in life.

 Also, I don’t think other people realize how important it is for mothers to give themselves a daily break.
 I know I have personally heard “what do you need a break from…You don’t work!
-You can do anything you want!” many, many times from many different people. *sigh*
+You can do anything you want!” many, many times from many different people. *sigh*.
+I am extremely happy that I have a husband who does understand this, and he does what he can to help.
+He even registered me for wine subscriptions monthly to give me something to look forward to, and insists I take a night off to help me take time to enjoy something I really like.
+I cannot tell you how much this helped me and my mental health at the time.
+Something so simple can go a long way.

 The mental health of a mother is extremely important.

-I have been actively setting aside time to recharge my batteries daily ever since I decided to quit drinking and it has made a world of difference in my outlook on life.
-I want to encourage you to do the same!
+I have been actively setting aside time to recharge my batteries daily and I want to encourage you to do the same!

 Related Article: Five Ways to Rediscover Yourself